31 Unique Things to Do in Seattle, Washington

 Another of many unique parks in the city is Olympic Structure Park.
 The nine-acre park is filled with art installations and is also Seattle's largest green space.
 As you look around, you'll discover a variety of artworks and sculptures.
 You can also enjoy amazing views of the waterfront and the Space Needle.

-🏨 Accommodations close to Olympic Sculpture Park
+🏨 Places to stay near Olympic Sculpture Park

 Venture under Pioneer Square